psycopg/psycopg/docs/basic/copy.rst

 The `AsyncCopy` object documentation describes the signature of the asynchronous methods and the differences from its sync `Copy` counterpart.

+.. seealso:: See :ref:`async` for further info about using async objects.

 Example: copying a table across servers